 HTTP Caching is the process in which the browser keeps pre-fetched copies of various resources saved on the user’s device so that they can be retrieved faster for subsequent requests.
 This may include any type of resources like files, photos, CSS/JS libraries, or data previously received from the server.

 Yes, Absolutely !.
 Caching serves multiple purposes.
 First of all, caching resources lowers the number of resources that need to be fetched for every request thereby making browsing faster.
 Secondly, servers get some relief since they can just return a cached response instead of generating the exact same resources if no new content is available.
 For a simple example, let’s say you opened up a website that was using some external CSS and JS libraries that come around 3-400 kilobytes.

 Now, without caching you would have to load those libraries every time you visited a page on that website.
 But with proper caching, reloading the exact same libraries can be avoided thereby improving performance.

 How HTTP Caching Works

 HTTP caching works on the basic principles of HTTP headers.
 If you know what HTTP is, you probably know that an HTTP request has a head and a body.
 The head section houses meta-information about the request while the body contains the actual data.

 HTTP Caching is the need of the hour.
 However, improper implementation of caching can result in stale content and annoy users.
-Caching if implemented in the right way can increase user interaction, reduce server’s resource consumption and save a significant amount of data transfers for the server and clients as well.
+Caching if implemented in the right way can increase user interaction, reduce server resource consumption, and save a significant amount of data transfers for the server and clients as well.